Proteus26/nvim/README.md

 # Credits

 1) Lazyvim starter https://github.com/LazyVim/starter as nvchad's starter was inspired by Lazyvim's .
 It made a lot of things easier!
+2) NVChad, as it is built off of it

+# Installation

+run the following commands to remove your old/prexisting configs (make sure to back them up somewhere if needed):

+rm -rf ~/.config/nvim
+rm -rf ~/.local/share/nvim
+rm -rf ~/.local/state/nvim

+then, run:

+git clone https://github.com/Proteus26/nvim.git ~/.config/nvim && nvim

+You can install more LSPs and Linters by running :Mason and then configure it if needed.